Volunteer with Us

 QPASTT volunteers helping to build communities of belonging

-In 2020, 160 volunteers supported QPASTT’s work across a range of programs including our Support, Skill and Connect and UCan2 group programs, our Befriending Program and our Homework Club.
+Volunteers support QPASTT’s work across a range of programs including our Support, Skill and Connect and UCan2 group programs and our Befriending Program.

 Four of our current volunteers share why they volunteer with QPASTT and what it means to them.